ksilz/bpf-talks-openj9-memory/README.md

 ````

 You can change the Java options in the `JAVA_OPTS` line.
 Which Java options can you use?
 - For OpenJ9, check [this link for switching from HotSpot](https://www.eclipse.org/openj9/docs/cmdline_migration/).
-And [this page](https://www.eclipse.org/openj9/docs/cmdline_specifying/) provides links to more information on system properties and command line options in OpenJ9.
+And [this page](https://www.eclipse.org/openj9/docs/cmdline_specifying/) provides links to more information on system properties and command-line options in OpenJ9.
-- For HotSpot, Java 8 command line options [are listed here](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html).
-The Java 11 command line options [are here](https://docs.oracle.com/en/java/javase/11/tools/java.html).
+- For HotSpot, Java 8 command-line options [are listed here](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/java.html).
+The Java 11 command-line options [are here](https://docs.oracle.com/en/java/javase/11/tools/java.html).

 The number of CPUs is in the `cpus:` line, and the memory in the `mem_limit` one (in Bytes).

-For the benchmark only, you can tweek the `BENCHMARKS` line.
-The number of repitions is 5 here (`-r 5`).
-The comma separated list of benchmarks follows right afterwards.
+For the benchmark only, you can tweak the `BENCHMARKS` line.
+The number of repetitions is 5 here (`-r 5`).
+The comma-separated list of benchmarks follows right afterwards.
 The complete list of benchmarks is on [the Rennaissance Suite web site](https://renaissance.dev/docs).
-Please note that some of them actually crashed in my environemnt.
+Please note that some of them actually crashed in my environment.

 ## How can I change the Java version?